“There is no failure, only feedback! Robert Allen

 Why should an organization use the 360-degree feedback?

-360 evaluations allow each person to understand how others view his or her effectiveness as a coworker, a staff member or employee.
+360 evaluations allow each person to understand how others view his or her effectiveness as a coworker, a staff member or an employee.
 A successful continuous feedback program offers feedback that’s based on behaviors and skills that other staff members can see.

-The goal of the 360-degree feedback is to help members understand their strength and weaknesses and to highlight the areas where they need professional development.
+The goal of the 360-degree feedback is to help members understand their strengths and weaknesses and to highlight the areas where they need professional development.
 Here are some tips for a successful 360-degree feedback program

 Get the leadership team on board

 It is difficult to run a program successfully when the leadership team is not speaking the same language as you.
 A good approach, therefore, is to ensure that they buy into the program because then, they will naturally influence the rest of the team.
 Getting the leaders on board means explaining what the program is all about, making sure they understand, and that they are in agreement with it.
 This will make it easier for them to pass a positive experience to their departments.